Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 At one extreme, foods that contain negligible nutrients taste bland, so we eat less of them (e.g. flour, sugar or fat by itself).
 Meanwhile, nutrient-dense foods that pack in more nutrients per calorie have a much stronger taste

-Your body knows it doesn’t need many of these foods to get enough of the nutrients they contain, so we eat less when our food is packed with more nutrients.
+Your body knows it doesn’t need a lot of these foods to get enough of the nutrients they contain.
+Hence, we eat less when our food is packed with more nutrients.

-Innovative food manufacturers design products to hit our Bliss Point for sugar, fat and salt, adding just enough to ensure we eat and buy more of their foods.
+Profit-focused food manufacturers design products to hit our Bliss Point for sugar, fat, and salt, adding just enough to ensure we eat and buy more of their foods.
 However, our data analysis has revealed a bliss point for all the essential nutrients.
 These Bliss Point nutrient intakes align with maximum calorie intake and are eerily similar to the official minimal nutrient intakes

 Protein Bliss Point